Medical Editor: John P. Cunha, DO, FACOEP

 Serious and sometimes fatal infections may occur during treatment with Zortress.
 Stop using this medicine and call your doctor right away if you have signs of infection such as: fever, chills, swollen glands, or flu symptoms.

 Zortress can cause a blood clot in the blood vessels of your transplanted organ, especially within 30 days after transplant.
 Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, or pain in your stomach, groin, lower back, or side.

 Call your doctor at once if you have:

 - new or worsening cough, wheezing, breathing problems;

 - redness, warmth, swelling, oozing, or slow healing of a wound or surgical incision;

-- high blood sugar (increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, weight loss); or
+- high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor, headache, blurred vision; or

-Less serious side effects may include:
+Common side effects may include:

 - swelling in your legs, ankles, or feet;